 The Sunnyside City Council held a public hearing Monday night on the preliminary 2015 budget and received no comments from the public.

-A Sunnyside City Council meeting scheduled for tonight (Monday) in Sunnyside has been cancelled.
+The Sunnyside City Council workshop meeting scheduled for Monday, Nov.
+3, has been canceled.

 The close of South Hill Road to thru traffic will be revisited by the council in the near future.